Project Management Plan (PMP)

 4. Set major milestones

 Major milestones help the project team track their progress and timing throughout the project.
-Setting deadlines for these milestones and expected resource use for them can help the team see if tasks are taking longer than anticipated, in order to adjust the PEP and plans as needed.
+Setting deadlines for these milestones and expected resource use for them can help the team see if tasks are taking longer than anticipated, in order to adjust the PMP and plans as needed.
 The project team should define these milestones to create enthusiasm and camaraderie between project sub-teams or groups.

 5. Create subtasks